cynwong/Calen/README.md

 * On the left side of dashboard is list of scheduled events and diary entries and on right is Todo list.
 * To navigate to specific page such as Scheduler or Diary, click on the burger icon at the upper left corner.
 * To add new event, click on the date cell in the calendar.
-* To view individual event, click on the event.
+* To view or modify individual event, click on the event.

 ## Technical Instruction